 There is currently no specific treatment for Zika virus.
 Proper care can help relieve symptoms, including getting plenty of rest, drinking fluids to prevent dehydration, and medication to reduce fever and pain, including acetaminophen, or paracetamol.
 Aspirin, ibuprofen, naproxen and other non- steroidal anti-inflammatory drugs (NSAIDs) should be avoided until dengue can be ruled out to reduce the risk of bleeding.How can Zika virus be prevented?

 There is no vaccine to prevent Zika.
-If you are a man infected with Zika, prevent sexual
+If you are a person infected with Zika, prevent sexual

 transmission of Zika by using condoms or not having sex.
 Travelers can avoid infection by taking steps to prevent mosquito bites: